Title IX Services

 Most Title IX civil cases involve more than one statute.
 The combinations differ by institution type (public versus private), age group (K-12 versus higher education), and posture (complainant, respondent, parent, employee).
 The most common claim categories:

 Section 1983 provides the procedural vehicle for asserting constitutional violations against state actors.
 Public school districts, state universities, and the individual officials who work for them are reachable.
 Common companion claims include First Amendment retaliation, Fourteenth Amendment substantive and procedural due process, and Equal Protection.
 Section 1983 also permits individual-capacity claims against officials, which Title IX standing alone does not.
+Municipal liability under Section 1983 requires showing a custom, policy, or practice that caused the constitutional injury (Monell v.
+Department of Social Services, 436 U.S. 658 (1978)).
 In K-12 Title IX cases involving a public school, Section 1983 is almost always part of the complaint.

 Title IX findings and the public communications around them sometimes give rise to defamation claims, particularly when the institution publishes findings beyond what is required for compliance.
 Other tort claims (intentional infliction, false light, breach of confidentiality) can attach in narrow circumstances.
 These tail-claims are evaluated case by case and vary substantially under the laws of each state.